stride3d/stride-docs/en/contributors/documentation/github-actions.md

 | GitHub environment | `Production` | `Production` |

 > [!NOTE]
 > Both workflows report to a GitHub environment named `Production`, including the staging one.
-That is only the label shown on the run page — the actual target is determined by `slot-name`, so the staging workflow really does deploy to the staging slot.
+That is only the label shown on the run page, the actual target is determined by `slot-name`, so the staging workflow really does deploy to the staging slot.

 For how the Azure Web App itself is configured, see [Deployment](deployment-azure.md).